jperez3/taccoform-blog/hugo/content/posts/AWS_PVT_LINK_2.md

 ```
 _Note: Notice how the IPs live within the CIDR block we've created for the Consumer VPC (10.2.0.0/16)_

+If you deployed the `vpc`, `tostada`, and `vpc-endpoint` modules, be sure to destroy those workspaces to avoid any unnecessary AWS charges

 ### In Review

+We've set up two VPCs (one Consumer, one Provider) and created a one way trust allowing resources in the Consumer VPC to reach the `tostada` web service in the Provider VPC.
+This simple example can be expanded by mapping one Provider VPC service to **many** Consumer VPCs (as long as they are in the same region which is an AWS limitation.)
+In the future, AWS can expand the resources to share across PrivateLink which will make it even more useful.
+That being said, the main use-case of sharing web services is compelling enough to start using PrivateLink.